George Wallace: Economics and education

 The principal achievement of Wallace's first term was an innovation in Alabama industrial development that several other states later copied: he was the first Southern governor to travel to corporate headquarters in northern states to offer tax abatements and other incentives to companies willing to locate plants in Alabama.

 15 new trade schools were built during Wallace's term, while free school textbooks were introduced.
 Wallace also initiated a community college system that has now spread throughout the state, preparing many students to complete four-year degrees at Auburn University, University of Alabama at Birmingham, or the University of Alabama.
 Wallace Community College (Dothan), is named for his father.
 Wallace Community College Selma (Selma), and Wallace State Community College (Hanceville) are named for him.
 Lurleen B. Wallace Community College in Andalusia is named for Wallace's first wife, Lurleen Burns Wallace.

 The University of South Alabama, a new state university in Mobile, was chartered in 1963 during Wallace's first year in office as governor.

-Other initiatives carried out during Wallace's first term as governor included a cost of living and medical hospital plan for state employees, improvements in aid to indigent persons, an insurance program for state personnel in security work, increased appropriations for mental and tubercular hospitals, a statewide program to help those regarded as mentally retarded, increases in teachers’ salaries by over 40% and a 100% increase in retired teacher benefits.
+Other initiatives carried out during Wallace's first term as governor included a cost of living and medical hospital plan for state employees, improvements in aid to indigent persons, an insurance program for state personnel in security work, increased appropriations for mental and tubercular hospitals, a statewide program to help those regarded as intellectually disabled, increases in teachers’ salaries by over 40% and a 100% increase in retired teacher benefits.

 Wallace's tenure as governor was also marked by high levels of spending on old age pensions, highways and schools, together with the passage of various labor measures.